sparkzsz/tillytasky_v2/README.md

 ## Why TillyTasky?

-> “I'm disciplined and organized.
-I use habit and routine to make my life possible.” - Leonard Shelby, Memento (2000)
+> “I use habit and routine to make my life possible.” - Leonard Shelby, *Memento* (2000)

 I’ve been a Notion user for over six years, starting back in my junior (COVID) year of high school.
 For a while, it worked great for managing my tasks.